HomeStatistics › Social Impact

 The scale of the PDA problem in Latin America and its restaurant link

-Latin America and the Caribbean loses or wastes close to 127 million tons of food per year, equivalent to 223 kilograms per person, according to IDB estimates underpinning the #SinDesperdicio initiative.
-This figure matters because it reframes the problem: not a marginal matter of 'plate leftovers,' but a phenomenon of macroeconomic scale comparable to the aggregate waste of entire countries.
-The decision this triggers in a restaurant is to treat shrinkage as a cost line as relevant as food cost or labor cost, not as a secondary kitchen concern.
-The food-service link is the most measurable segment of the entire PDA chain because every purchase, portion, and discarded dish happens within the operator's direct span of control, unlike losses in harvest or transport.
-That is why restaurant-level PDA mitigation is, for multilateral banking, the most efficient entry point to intervene in the full chain.
-A restaurant without menu engineering loses between 12% and 18% of its food cost to unrecorded kitchen shrinkage, versus 4-6% in operations with standardized recipes and yield control.
+127 million tons of food are lost or wasted every year across Latin America and the Caribbean, 223 kilograms per person, the same figure behind the IDB's #SinDesperdicio initiative, and it doesn't describe plate leftovers: it describes a macroeconomic scale comparable to the aggregate waste of entire countries.
+I make this argument in every diagnostic I run: shrinkage is a cost line as serious as food cost or payroll, never a secondary kitchen concern.
+The food-service link is the most measurable segment of the entire PDA chain, because every purchase, every portion, and every discarded dish happens under the operator's direct control, unlike losses in harvest or transport.
+That is exactly why multilateral banking enters here: it is the point where intervention pays off fastest.
+Between 12% and 18% of food cost disappears into unrecorded shrinkage when a restaurant skips menu engineering; that drops to 4-6% once the recipe is standardized and yield is controlled.

 The economic and environmental cost of operating without menu engineering